banj-oe/IRLStreamingforFreeorCheap/README.md

 Transform source to fit to scren, good to go.
 I would recommend using HEVC codec for less data transmission with this method, Settings > Video close to the bottom.

+## Additional iPhone apps that can use SRT/SRTLA

+StreamCast Pro based on Larix API, can do cool Picture in Picture using both cameras or side by side using front and rear cameras https://apps.apple.com/us/app/streamcast-pro/id6443880300

+mobs (Mobile OBS) is currently under development but has SRT/SRTLA HEVC goodness baked in already.
+Not in app store, but there is a TestFlight link on the github https://github.com/eerimoq/mobs

+Larix - commercial program, can use for 30 minutes before a watermark gets added, $10/month to use without restrictions.
+Android and iPhone.

+mobs (mobile OBS)

 ## The worst way: VDO Ninja

 If you can't port forward, and only have $0, you can use VDO Ninja, just install the app and add a  browser source to OBS.
 It is really bad quality, but is does bust firewall